 Harvard employs approximately 2,500 faculty.
-Faculty tenure decisions are subject to the approval of the President, while certain other appointments (such as the Provost, faculty deans, vice presidents, University Professors, and selected others) are subject to the approval of the Joint Committee on Appointments, a joint committee of the University's two governing boards (the Corporation and the Board).
-The University had approximately 18,700 employees as of October 2021 (not including graduate student appointments and similar positions and temporary or less than half-time workers).
+Faculty tenure decisions are subject to the approval of the President, while certain other appointments (such as the Provost, Faculty Deans, Vice Presidents, University Professors, and selected others) are subject to the approval of the Joint Committee on Appointments, a joint committee of the University's two governing boards (the Corporation and the Board of Overseers).
+The University had approximately 19,777 full time equivalent (FTE) employees as of fall 2023 (including faculty and staff, but not including graduate student appointments and similar positions and temporary or less than half-time workers).
 Each school at the University has significant autonomy in establishing its own staffing policies, which include hiring and wage and salary administration.